ml2425/agent-docker-capstone/README.md

    - Select article(s) to add them to the Pending Review queue (no LLM calls yet)

 2. **MCQ Builder (Tab 2)**
-   - Select any pending article from the dropdown to request an MCQ on demand
+   - Select any pending article or PDF chunk from the dropdown to request an MCQ on demand
+   - Choose LLM model (Gemini 2.5 Flash Lite or ChatGPT 4o mini) from dropdown
-   - The builder prompts the LLM to return a 5-option MCQ plus supporting SNOMED-CT style triplets
+   - The builder prompts the selected LLM to return a 5-option MCQ plus supporting SNOMED-CT style triplets
    - Provide natural-language feedback to regenerate, then accept to persist the MCQ (and triplets) into SQLite
    - Edit or regenerate the visual prompt before accepting it into the database

 3. **Knowledge Base (Tab 3)**
-   - Browse 10 most recent MCQs with pagination
+   - Browse 6 most recent MCQs per page with pagination
    - Search by PMID, title, authors, year, filename, or question text
    - View detailed MCQ information including triplets and images
-   - Export MCQs as JSON or text
+   - Export all MCQ data as text file
    - Re-open MCQs in Builder for editing

 4. **Image Generation**
-   - Generate images from visual prompts (default 300x300)
+   - Generate images from visual prompts using selected LLM's image API (Gemini Imagen or OpenAI DALL-E)
-   - Preview before accepting
+   - Default size 300x300, with automatic resizing to match requested dimensions
+   - On-demand generation: click "Show Image" to generate and display
    - Images saved to `media/` folder with paths in database

 ## Project Structure